Do you have a room (or more) in your house that is under-utilized? Something you’ve set up for a certain function, but then never gets used at all?

 At this point I’d sold off all of the girls baby toys that they no longer used and removed all of the posters and pictures from the walls.
 Hubby’s bar (on the right) was wedged against the wall and was completely unusable.

 Based on the damaged walls, this room called for a paint job at the very least.
+Perhaps even one of the giant images that stretch an entire wall to create a feature for the room found on this website.

 I went to Benjamin Moore and told them I had burgundy leather sofas and beige carpet and could they recommend something.
 Without hesitation, I was directed to Wind’s Breath – and it was absolutely perfect!